dam-pav/BC-Dev-Toolset/README.md

                       "group": "docker-users"
       }
       ```

+      You need to set up the docker-users user group yourself of course.

       Or, if you don't want or have no right to manage local groups, this should work just as fine: